AnmolTomar12/Screen-Recorder/README.md

 A screen recorder captures the activity on a computer screen and saves it as a video file.
 It works by capturing frames of the screen at a set frame rate, optionally recording audio, and encoding the collected data into a video format.
 Here's an overview of how a screen recorder works:

-# Capturing the Screen
+# Capturing the Screen:
 The screen recorder takes snapshots of the screen repeatedly to create frames of the video:

-# Frame Rate: Determines how many frames (images) are captured per second.
+# Frame Rate:
+Determines how many frames (images) are captured per second.
 Common frame rates are 30 FPS or 60 FPS for smoother videos.

-# Screen Area: Users can typically select the entire screen, a specific application window, or a custom region.
+# Screen Area:
+Users can typically select the entire screen, a specific application window, or a custom region.

 # Technologies Used:
 On Windows: APIs like GDI, DirectX, or Windows Graphics Capture API.
 On macOS: APIs like Quartz Display Services or AVFoundation.